Section A: Introduction

 By the date on the Faculty Action Timetable, the department (or ad hoc committee) should solicit external evaluations from four experts in the candidate's field (see section on external evaluators, below).
 The department should not rely exclusively on the candidate's list.
 It is also expected that all the eligible departmental members participate in the identification of evaluators.
 The department shall provide the candidate’s CV in P&T format and research overview to potential external evaluators and also shall use relevant language from the “Sample Instructions to External Evaluators” letter on SLA’s website when soliciting potential evaluators.

-By the date on the Faculty Action Timetable the department must provide to the P&T Committee the candidate's CV, the candidate's one-paragraph overview of his/her research area(s) and orientation, the list of the four external evaluators it has solicited for reports on the candidate's scholarship, the names of any individuals whom it has contacted but who did not respond or have declined to review the materials, and the names (if any) of individuals who may not be able to provide a fair evaluation.
-The department may also submit a short list of suggested referees to the P&T Committee from which the committee may select no more than one or two, if any, for its list of external evaluators.
+By the date on the Faculty Action Timetable, the department must provide to the P&T Committee, via the candidate's case folder in Interfolio, the list of the four external evaluators the department has solicited for reports on the candidate's scholarship, the names of any individuals whom it has contacted but who did not respond or have declined to review the materials, and the names (if any) of individuals who may not be able to provide a fair evaluation.
+The department may also submit a short list of no more than 4 suggested referees to the P&T Committee from which the committee may select no more than one or two, if any, for its list of external evaluators.
 The department shall include the affiliated institutions of all such individuals solicited, suggested, or not suggested for the review.

 Once the candidate's dossier, in multiple copies, has been received, and by the date on the Faculty Action Timetable, the department shall send to the external evaluators a copy of the candidate's CV, the Research/Creative part of the dossier, and the Five-year Plan.
 The department also shall send with the candidate’s dossier the completed “Sample Instructions to External Evaluators” letter on SLA’s website; departments should revise only basic information (e.g., department name and address, candidate’s name and department, candidate’s relevant rank/title under review, etc.) when completing the letter.